Team Recognition Award

 Award/Recognition

-The team receiving the Team Recognition Award will be recognized at the Celebration of Excellence Awards in May, and each team member will receive a Team Recognition Award medallion pin and certificate.
+The team receiving the Team Recognition Award will be recognized at the Celebration of Excellence Awards in May.

 Award Administration